24samj/clientflow-crm-fe-repo/README.md

 ### • **MongoDB:**

 MongoDB serves as the database management system, ensuring scalable and efficient storage for the application's data.

-### • **Authentication and Authorization:**

-Robust AuthN and AuthZ mechanisms are implemented to ensure secure access for users based on their roles.

 ### • **CSS:**